causiq/logary/README.md

 [ZMQ socket reference](http://api.zeromq.org/3-2:zmq-socket)

-On Windows you do `./rutta.exe -- --pub-to ...` - note the twp extra dashes before the parameter list.
+On Windows you do `./rutta.exe -- --pub-to ...` - note the two extra dashes before the parameter list.
 This is to avoid Topshelf munching the arguments away.